Psychotherapist in downtown Toronto

 If we don't envision and act on our hopes for a brighter future, we end up settling for a life that happens to us - a life of potential regrets.
 Whether we realize it or not, some regrets stem from our daily habits - from choices we make each day.
 By whose values have you been living your life?
 Very often we have lived according to the expectations set out for us by our family, friends, faith, school, community, culture or country.
 Sometimes we need to recover our personal direction - to re-establish connection to what is true for us - especially when in circumstances over which we have little control.
 Consider the extent to which your daily routines help you to actualize your identity and potential.
 What if each moment is an opportunity that can be used to shape the rest of your life?

 Life transitions or mid-life crises include:

-I try to provide clients with a safe space in which to connect with feelings and needs triggered by big shifts in their lives.
+I aim to provide clients with a safe space in which to connect with the feelings and needs triggered by big shifts in their lives.
 I begin with taking a thorough history.
 From there, I help clients explore answers to their own important questions as well as to discover which choices, adjustments and steps might lead to improvements in quality of life.

 anxiety and self-esteem

-If you grew up in surroundings where your feelings, needs and opinions were not valued, you may have understandably developed low self-esteem.
+If you grew up in surroundings where your feelings, needs and perspectives were not valued, you may have understandably developed low self-esteem.
 You may have taken messages from the ways others treated you that now negatively influence your core beliefs, self-talk and ways of interacting.